 The block is not finished, but this is a good stage to take the first proof.
 If I take too much out, I cannot put it back.
 The block is fixed to the bed of the smaller (1865) Albion press.

-The first proof form the block shows the first state; this often shows lots of work to be done.
+first state; this often shows lots of work to be done.
 I lightened the sky and the trees in the background and added horizontal lines to lighten the drive in the foreground. the building was pretty much there - I just needed to tidy up some small details.
 The various states dried on the rack above the press:

 When I printed the fourth state, I knew that I had finished: